jipress/espresso/docs/_core/application.md

 #### void param(String[] params, IParamCallback callback)

 Add callback triggers to route parameters, where name is the name of the parameter or an array of them, and callback is the callback function.

-The parameters of the callback function are the request object, the response object, the next middleware, the value of the parameter and the name of the parameter, in that order.
+The parameters of the callback function are:

+- req, the request object.
+- res, the response object.
+- next, indicating the next middleware function.
+- The value of the name parameter.

 ```bash
 public static void main(String[] args) {